mark-watson/LLM-OS.net/README.md

 ## Source Code

 I am doing preliminary development in a private GitHub repository.
-When I have code that is worth sharing it will be moved to the subdirectory **src**.
+When I have code that is worth sharing it will be moved to the subdirectory **LLMos**.